temporaerhaus/website/content/posts/2024-07-14-katastrophenalarm-und-hausmeisterei-monatsbericht-juni-2024.en.md

 ![It's good to have a small construction depot in the basement to secure dangerous areas ;)](/wp-content/uploads/2024/07/monatsbericht-bauhof.jpg)

 The floods still hit us in the end.
 The Bavarian HND [also measures the groundwater level at various measuring points,](https://www.hnd.bayern.de/grundwasser) and it rose very rapidly as the flood crests of the Iller and Danube passed through.
-And so it also slowly pressed in at the lowest point in our cellar.
+And so the water also slowly sept in at the lowest point in our basement.
-The area was sealed off very professionally using equipment from our mini construction depot and the water was pumped out.
+The area was cordoned off very professionally using equipment from our mini construction depot and the water was subsequently pumped out.
-For a few weeks afterwards, the drying equipment already familiar from last year's water damage had to suck the residual moisture out of the cellar.
+For a few weeks afterwards, the drying equipment already familiar from last year's water damage had to suck the residual moisture out of the basement.

 ### Our regular activities